 But while MEK irritation persists in those who use it, the solvent’s usefulness cannot be understated.
 Dentists, artists and medical labs use it as a solvent and the personal care industry relies on it in the production of anesthetics and lotions.
-Ocularists, for example, come in contact with the chemical in an on-going basis in the making of prosthetic eyes.
-Handcrafted from a fine medical grade acrylic, ocular prosthetics are made with materials that rely heavily on the MEK’s attributes.
+Ocularists, for example, come in contact with the chemical on an on-going basis in the making of prosthetic eyes.
+Handcrafted from a fine medical-grade acrylic, ocular prosthetics are made with materials that rely heavily on the MEK’s attributes.
 Accuracy in the making of an orbital implant, or artificial eye, is crucial.
-First there is the initial fitting, then the making of the mold, casting the impression, painting the iris, adding an acrylic dome (using a cutting lathe) to simulate a cornea over the painted surface, positioning the iris on the faux eyeball using acrylic.
+First, there is the initial fitting, then the making of the mold, casting the impression, painting the iris, adding an acrylic dome (using a cutting lathe) to simulate a cornea over the painted surface, positioning the iris on the faux eyeball using acrylic.
 More artistry needed to perfect the look, fit and form of the prosthetic eye, ending in polishing the finished product before the final fitting.
 During the entire process, the ocularist is in contact with MEK fumes.

 Rather than wait for fumes to enter the air for removal, AIRSInc specialists have recommended capturing contaminants at the source.
 Air Cleaner s-987-1 and filter F-987-5A capture MEK Vapors are two such products that will fit that bill.

 At AIRSInc, we are experts in creating and maintaining clean indoor air.
 We possess an unsurpassed depth of industry knowledge and can evaluate your indoor environmental needs and recommend a course of action.
-We have created high quality air filtration products for implementing your clean air program.
+We have created high-quality air filtration products for implementing your clean air program.
 Contact us at Air Impurities Removal Systems, Inc. for a free clean air analysis.